hello-rust/show/HOWTO.md

 When uploading the video, I first set it to "unlisted".
 That gives me another opportunity to check the quality and the editing of the final cut.
-At this phase, I also add show notes to the video description, adjust the title and add time markers to the video description.
+At this phase, I also add show notes to the video description, adjust the title and add chapters to the video description.

 ## Publication